mictran8500/Algorithms-Course/README.md

 THIS FILE INCLUDES CODE FOR:

-Merge Sort,
+Merge Sort,<br />
-Quick Sort,
+Quick Sort,<br />
-Pattern Searching,
+Pattern Searching,<br />
-"N choose K",
+"N choose K",<br />
-A dynamic programming solution for the Rod Cutting Problem, and 3 solutions using different optimization techniques (recursion, memoization, tabulation) to the "Most Pebbles on a Path" problem.
+A dynamic programming solution for the Rod Cutting Problem,<br />
+and 3 solutions using different optimization techniques (recursion, memoization, tabulation) to the "Most Pebbles on a Path" problem.<br />